 - Interstate and Foreign Sales with delivery outside of this state (WAC 458-20-193).
 This exemption also applies to Retailing B&O tax.

-- Vehicle sales to Enrolled Tribal Members with delivery in their Indian country if the seller receives a completed Declaration for Motor Vehicle Sales to Enrolled Tribal Members with Delivery in Indian Country.
+- Vehicle sales to Enrolled Tribal Members with delivery in their Indian country if the seller receives a completed Declaration for a Dealer Selling a Motor Vehicle to Tribes.
 Retailing B&O tax still applies.

 - Sales to certain military members, Military Vehicle Sales.